Technology Use Regulation 508

 3. Authorized Users

 a.
-Students and employees of UNCSA are authorized users of UNCSA technology resources, unless access privileges have been revoked pursuant to UNCSA policy and/or procedures.
+Students and employees of UNCSA are authorized users of UNCSA technology resources, unless access privileges have been revoked pursuant to UNCSA policy, regulation and/or procedures.

 b.
 Contractors, Non-Agency Staff, and Guest Accounts